uttgeorge/Machine-Learning-Models/README.md

 # Models
-This is the combanation of some models.
+This is the combination of some models.

 ## 1.Perceptron